 - Twistable crayons are great because they are very portable.
 Their plastic bodies protect them from being broken when carried around in pencil cases.

-- Older kids can start to experiment with the vivid, and super blendable qualities of oil pastels.
+- Older kids can start to experiment with the vivid and super blendable qualities of oil pastels.
 These silky pastels have a buttery texture that helps them act like oil paints but without the potential mess and aroma.

-- Loose white or coloured paper is best for creating artworks to hang on the fridge or wall.
+- Loose white or coloured paper is best for creating artwork to hang on the fridge or wall.
 Simple printer paper is fine for drawings, but make sure you are looking for thicker paper if your child will be using paint for their projects.

-Kids love beading because the process is fun and the product is wearable!
-Kids beaded creations make great additions to their dress up boxes, or unique gifts for special friends and family.
+Kids love beading because the process is fun and the end product is wearable!
+Kids' beaded creations make great additions to their dress-up boxes or can even be unique gifts for special friends and family.
 Making jewellery can be one of the most fun kids' holiday activities that you can do in a group - sit your child down with their friends and a bunch of beading supplies and see what they create!

 Choosing beading supplies for your kids is easy when you know what you're looking for.